 In India, the manufacture, import and export of cosmetics and drugs are regulated under the Drug and Cosmetics Act 1940 and the Drugs and Cosmetics Rules 1945.
 The Act has the mandatory provisions to mention the ingredients on the cosmetics container besides all the other details like manufacturing date, site, manufacturer name, etc. The Act also has the provisions for the safe disposal of corrosive or dangerous products by neutralisation or deactivation and of the need for complete disposal of mercury and its salts.
 The Drugs and Cosmetic Rules 1945 had a total prohibition of mercury use in cosmetics.

-However, there was an amendment made to the rules in 2017 and mercury use was limited to 1 ppm and subsequently new Drugs and Cosmetics Rules 2020 came into force.
+As of November 2021, 128 countries have signed the treaty and 135 countries have ratified the Minamata Convention.
+However, there was an amendment made to the rules in 2017 and mercury use was limited to 1 ppm and subsequently new Cosmetics Rules 2020 came into force.